emlama/leafletjs-talk-baltimore-js/slides/TALK.md

 ---

 ## It's got Class
-JavaScript, not so much...but Leaflet rolled their own and uses it throughout the ecosystem.
-Plan on using this if you are going to build your own plugin.

-Things it will do for you:
+JavaScript, not so much...things Leaflet will do for you:

 * Proper inheritance with `extend`
 * Options (see `setOptions`)